2000–01 AEK Athens F.C. season: Overview

-In the cup, AEK initially played in a group with Panathinaikos, AEL, Ethnikos Piraeus, Kozani and Olympiacos Volos and passed as second behind Panathinaikos in the next round, where it were drawn against Olympiacos.
-The first match took place in Nea Filadelfeia, where AEK entered the match well and took the lead with Nikolaidis.
-However, in a tackle by Zikos, where ended up to Nikolaidis, went to score another goal, the referee whistled for a foul.
+In the Cup, AEK initially played in a group alongside Panathinaikos, AEL, Ethnikos Piraeus, Kozani and Olympiacos Volos, where they finished second behind Panathinaikos and advanced to the next round.
+There they were drawn against Olympiacos.
+The first leg that took place in Nea Filadelfeia, AEK started well and took the lead through Nikolaidis.
+However, the referee blew for a foul to a tackle by Zikos, where the ball ended up to Nikolaidis, went on to score another goal.
 Zikos protested and the referee sent him off with a second yellow.
-In the midst of chaos that followed the referee expelled Nikolaidis as well with a straight red.
-AEK with 9 men, were equalized and as the heated crowd in the stands were angrier, Petros Stathis made a decision that would mark the history of the club and after whispering to Pathiakakis, 3 players of AEK fell down pretending to be wounded.
-The AEK ultras broke the railings of the roof and invade the pitch and as a result the match was suspended with the red and whites winning by 2–0 without a match.
-In the rematch Pathiakakis made a confusing decision, using a mixture of substitutes and main players in the lineup in another nightmare evening for AEK, where the match ended in a 6–1 defeat.
-After the game Pathiakakis left AEK.
+Amid the chaos that followed the referee expelled Nikolaidis as well with a straight red.
+With AEK down to nine men, Olympiacos equalised and the increasingly tense atmosphere in the stands grew more hostile, Petros Stathis made a decision that would mark the history of the club.
+Following a whispering by Stathis to Pathiakakis, three players of AEK fell down pretending to be injured.
+The ultras of AEK broke the barriers and invaded the pitch, resulting in the match being abandoned and the red and whites being awarded a 2–0 victory without a match.
+In the rematch Pathiakakis made a controversial decision, using a mixture of substitutes and regulars in the starting lineup in another nightmare evening for AEK, who suffered a 6–1 defeat.
+After the match, Pathiakakis left AEK.

-In the championship, AEK started mediocre, but the psychology went up in the European matches with the qualification against Bayer Leverkusen.
-The first problems, however, started with the 4–1 defeat from Olympiacos for the championship and eventually AEK fell psychologically later, in the elimination from the cup by Olympiacos.
-After the departure of Pathiakakis, Toni Savevski retired as a footballer and "overnight" he became the coach of the team as a "duo" with Eugène Gerards, however AEK did not manage to save many things from the season, as they finished in third place, 17 points from the top.
+In the league, AEK made a mediocre start, although their morale improved during their European campaign, particularly after their qualification against Bayer Leverkusen.
+The major problems, however, emerged with a 4–1 defeat to Olympiacos in the league, while AEK suffered another psychological blow with their eventual elimination from the Cup by the same opponents.
+After the departure of Pathiakakis, Toni Savevski retired as a footballer and he "overnight" took charge as the club's manager, forming a managerial duo with Eugène Gerards.
+However, AEK were unable to salvage much from the season, finishing in third place, 17 points from the top.